manasvil/RapidPrototyping-CoursePlan/README.md

 [Google Ventures Design
 Team](http://www.designstaff.org/articles/product-design-sprint-2012-10-02.html).

-#### Why do a course plan this way?
+#### What is the backstory behing developing this course plan?

-This Rapid Prototyping course plan was made by Manasvi because (edit) Fall of 2015 presented an interesting problem and requirements gathering opportunity where the class would have a new faculty instructor the following year in Fall of 2016 and word was in the grapevine that members of the faculty were apprehensive about taking on the new curriculum.
-I found that they had little familiarity with the content and little prior experience with hardware prototyping.
+This Rapid Prototyping course plan was made by Manasvi because an interesting policy decision which called for this class to be taught in rotation by facutly members.
+Thus, in Fall of 2016 the class would be handed-off to a new faculty instructor.
+Word was in the grapevine that members of the faculty were apprehensive about taking on the new curriculum.
+Manasvi found that they had little familiarity with the content and little prior experience with hardware prototyping.
 Manasvi spent time taking the class as well as later acting as a teaching assistant for the class and spent time documenting and creating content for this course plan as repository for the community.

 #### What should you expect to have at the end of reading/using this course plan?
 This class changed my perspective in many ways by making hardware programmable and accessible.
 I would not say that it made me an expert in hardware prototyping but it helped me overcome a huge mental-block that hardware was not for me to tinker with.